Fiorello La Guardia: Career

-Raymond Willey, a friend of Achille and consular agent of Fiume, had La Guardia hired as a clerk in the Budapest consulate with a yearly salary of $100.
+Raymond Willey, a friend of Achille and consular agent of the autonomous city of Fiume, had La Guardia hired as a clerk in the Budapest consulate with a yearly salary of $100.
 In 1903, he was placed in charge of the agency in Fiume due to his knowledge of Italian and was commissioned as a consular agent on February 8, 1904.
 He resigned on May 31, 1906, and left Europe after failing to gain a promotion to consul-general in Fiume or an appointment as consul-general in Belgrade.
 He worked as an interpreter for the immigration services at Ellis Island from November 6, 1907, to 1910.
 He was a Croatian, Italian, and German interpreter and Felix Frankfurter, who met La Guardia during his time at Ellis Island, described him as "a gifted interpreter".

 Upon returning to the United States, La Guardia worked as a fireproof brick manufacturer in Portsmouth, Ohio.
 He returned to New York City and worked a series of odd jobs such as a translator for the New York Society for the Prevention of Cruelty to Children, a steamship company clerk, stenographer at Pratt Institute, and a clerk for Abercrombie & Fitch.
 In 1912, around 60,000 garment workers went on strike and La Guardia, who was friends with August Bellanca, gave speeches in Italian and Yiddish in support of the strike.

-La Guardia graduated from the Dwight School, a private school on the Upper West Side of New York City.
-He graduated from the New York University School of Law and was admitted to the bar in 1910.
-He became a member of the Garibaldi Lodge No. 542 of the Masonic Order in 1913.
+La Guardia graduated from the New York University School of Law and was admitted to the bar in 1910.
+He became a member of the Garibaldi Lodge No. 542 of the Grand Lodge of New York of Freemasonry Order in 1913.
 Frederick C. Tanner recommended La Guardia for a job working for the Attorney General of New York on September 15, 1911, and he served as the deputy attorney general from January 1, 1915, to 1917.
 He left the American Bar Association in the 1930s stating that it devoted "its efforts to special interests rather than to the uplift and welfare of the profession".

 In 1925, La Guardia formed the La Guardia Publishing Company using his savings and a second mortgage to publish L'Americolo, an Italian-language magazine.
 He competed against Generoso Pope's Il Progresso Italo-Americano and Corriere d'America.
 The magazine failed, with La Guardia losing $15,000 and his mortgage.